 The movement’s visibility in Paris spread to Brussels through the avant-garde exhibition society, Les XX (The Twenty, founded by critic Octave Maus in 1883), which promoted works of Neo-Impressionism, Symbolism and Art Nouveau.
-Les XX emphasized relationships among the visual and decorative arts, music, and literature, and served as a model for modern twentieth-century movements such as the Vienna Secession (1897‑1905).
+Les XX emphasized relationships among the visual and decorative arts, music, and literature, and served as a model for modern twentieth-century movements such as the Vienna Secession (1897-1905).
 Seurat’s untimely death in 1891 temporarily halted Neo-Impressionism in France; however, the publication of Signac’s D’Eugène Delacroix au Néo-Impressionnisme (1899) instigated a revival.
-By the end of the century, Neo-Impressionists sought authenticity in utopias in St. Tropez, Collioure, and Marseille in the Mediterranean south (see Henri-Edmond Cross’s atmospheric Les Iles d'Or [The Golden Isles], fig. 6).
-Henri Matisse (1869‑1954), for one, spent a summer in St. Tropez with Signac and Cross in 1904, where he painted his pivotal Luxe, calme et volupté, signaling Neo-Impressionism’s influence on Fauvism.
+By the end of the century, Neo-Impressionists sought authenticity in utopias in St. Tropez, Collioure, and Marseille in the Mediterranean south (see Henri-Edmond Cross’s atmospheric Les Iles d'Or [The Golden Isles]).
+Henri Matisse, for one, spent a summer in St. Tropez with Signac and Cross in 1904, where he painted his pivotal Luxe, calme et volupté, signaling Neo-Impressionism’s influence on Fauvism.